esigs/dora-cli/scripts/README.md

 # Build and Publishing Scripts

-This directory contains PowerShell scripts to automate the build, test, packaging, and publishing processes for the Dora CLI project.
+This directory contains PowerShell scripts to automate the build, packaging, and publishing processes for the Dora CLI project.

 ## Getting Started